Halloween on Franklin Street: Costumes

 One of the most popular elements of Halloween on Franklin Street is the originality of the costumes of attendees.
 People that attend this event (including many students from The University of North Carolina at Chapel Hill) strive for the most unusual costumes possible.
-Notable costumes from the 2008 celebration included the Joker from the popular 2008 Batman movie, The Dark Knight, and a Tetris-themed group costume.
+Notable costumes from the 2008 celebration included the Joker from The Dark Knight and a Tetris-themed group costume.
 According to the UNC-based student newspaper, The Daily Tar Heel, for students, "Halloween is an opportunity to express their creativity and become a different person for one night".